training-mode/ruby/intro/4_data_structures/README.md

 end
 ```

-As you can see, iterating over arrays is piece of cake when using for-loops.
+As you can see, iterating over arrays is a piece of cake when using for-loops.
 As long as you're going over each item sequentially, this kind approach makes the most sense.

 ##Hashes##